PennyLaneAI/synthesis/README.md

 --------

 * Abstract syntax tree definitions in Python.
-* AST manipulation functions.
+* Functions for AST manipulation.
 * Pretty-printing functions.
 * An automated program enumeration procedure.
-* Set of Hypothesis strategies.
+* A set of Hypothesis strategies.

 We develop this library thinking of the following ways of defining the program synthesis procedures:

-* Greedy enumeration, combinatoric approach.
+* Greedy enumeration, the combinatoric approach.
-  - `greedy_enumerator()` (included) illustrates this approach.
+  - `catalyst_synthesis.generator.greedy_enumerator` is included.
 * Random generation in the style of `Hypothesis`.
-  - Should not be hard to implement.
+  - `catalyst_synthesis.hypothesis.strategies.programs` (unfinished) illustrates this approach.
-* Greedy enumeration via P-tree iteration.
+* Greedy enumeration via P-tree iteration [2].
   - Not attempted

 Design